ellacarmon/glb/README.md

 ```
+» glb -n 3
 ###############################################
 ### Welcome to your friendly git checkouter ###
 ###############################################

     You are currently working on master

-Latest 5 branches you worked on:
+Latest 3 branches you worked on:

+[1] - another_example_branch
+[2] - example_branch
-[1] - master
+[3] - master

 Your desired branch would be?
+2

+Checkedout\checkouted successfully to example_branch
 ```